 Most patients do not require any anaesthesia but will use a chilled air blower through the procedure.

 After the procedure, there will be some redness and a feeling of roughness within the treated area as the pixels of dead skin are shed.
 Swelling will be apparent for the first few days especially if the treated area is around the eyes.
 There is usually no need for special skincare in subsequent days.

 “Traditional” non-fractionated resurfacing is less-frequently performed these days since the advent of fractionated lasers and radiofrequency devices.
-It is still used for localised areas such as for leveling suitable raised skin lesions and for treating xanthelasmata (cholesterol deposits in eyelids).
+It is still used for localised areas such as for leveling suitable raised skin lesions, treating xanthelasmata (cholesterol deposits in eyelids) and selected other indications.

 This laser vapourises layers of the skin to produce a more level surface in the case of raised lesions, or a fresh new surface in the case of damaged skin (for instance badly sun-damaged lips).
 This raw area then needs to heal over.